transferwise/pipelinewise/docs/user_guide/cli.rst

 Command Line Interface
 ======================

-PipelineWise's command line interface allows for many types of operation on a pipeline.
+PipelineWise's command line interface allows for a number of operation types on a pipeline.

 .. code-block:: bash